-Type II applications involve uses or development governed by subjective approval criteria and/or development standards that may require the exercise of limited discretion.
-Type II review provides for administrative review of an application by the Planning Director and includes notice to nearby property owners to allow for public comment prior to the decision.
+Type II applications involve uses or development for which review criteria require only limited discretion.
+Type II review provides for administrative review of an application by the Planning

+Director and includes notice to nearby property owners to allow for public comment prior to the decision.
 The process does not include a public hearing.